eheikes/tts/docs/options.md

 **Supported: GCP**

-Adds an audio effect to the speech after synthesis.
+Adds an audio effect (also called an audio profile or a device profile) to the speech after synthesis.
 Can be specified multiple times -- effects are applied on top of each other in the order given.

 ```
-$ tts test.txt test.mp3 --service gcp --effect effect1 --effect effect2
+$ tts test.txt test.mp3 --service gcp --effect handset-class-device
 ```

+See the [GCP documentation](https://cloud.google.com/text-to-speech/docs/audio-profiles) for the available effects.

 ## `--email`